 My detailed treatment instructions are as follows…

 Dermatologist Dr. Cynthia Bailey’s Treatment for Seborrheic Dermatitis of the Ears

-- Wash your ears often (ideally every day) with a thin fiber wash cloth that you can press into the folds of the ear skin and into the crease behind the ear.
+Scrub inside all the folds and surface of the ear and into the crease behind the ear.
 Wet the ear first to help soften the skin crust and scale.
 Removing the crust and skin scale is important because they further irritate the rash, so scrub vigorously when you wash with the wash cloth.
 Thick wash cloths are usually too bulky to get a good scrubbing of the fine ear folds.

 You want to help snuff out the seborrhea fast.
-Treat the ears until they clear up plus at least a month.
+Treat the ears until they clear up, plus at least a month to help sustain a remission.
 It’s also a good idea to start this treatment when you expect the rash to flair up, like during the holidays, when seborrhea seems to be at its worst.

-Treatment of Itching, Crusting and Scaling Ear Skin
+Topical Treatment of Itching, Crusting and Scaling Ear Skin

 If washing your ears with the wash cloth and medicated products that I mentioned above doesn’t entirely control your ear seborrhea, then you can try to clear the scale, crust and itching with medicated creams.

-- First try Lotrimin cream (the generic name is clotrimazole cream) applied twice a day to the involved ear skin.
+Apply it twice a day to the involved ear skin.
 You can gently apply a thin layer to the entrance of the ear canal with a Q-tip type cotton applicator, but do not put the cotton applicator down into the ear canal.

 Apply a thin coat of one then the other twice a day.
 The cortisone cream should not be use for extended periods of time because it can thin the skin, so if the rash doesn’t clear up within a month you should see your doctor.

-Important health precautions for your ears:

 What are the important health precautions for your ear skin?

 I’ve seen desperate people try to scratch the itch inside the ear canal by putting pointed objects into the ear canal (like ink pens), damaging the skin and getting a roaring infection.
 Of course…..
 DON’T STICK SHARP OBJECTS IN YOUR EAR CANAL TO SCRATCH THE ITCH!

 If you think you have crusting and scale from seborrhea, but the problem persists despite the over the counter treatment that I recommended above, you need to see your doctor, a dermatologist or ear/nose/throat specialist and have the problem evaluated.

+#1.
 Foaming Zinc Cleanser (for the scalp and oily and/or hairy skin)

+#2.
 Calming Zinc Soap (for the face and dry and/or sensitive skin)

 My Calming Zinc Soap and Green Tea Antioxidant Skin Therapy are my favorite treatments for facial dandruff!
-Also I have combined them in my Facial Redness Relief Kit since both work together to calm and reduce seborrheic dermatitis.
+Also, I have combined them in my Facial Redness Relief Kit since both work together to calm and reduce seborrheic dermatitis.

-My Seborrheic Dermatitis Series:
+My Seborrheic Dermatitis Blog Series Articles:

-Photo Attribution: http://www.greatstock.co.za/docs/Corbis%20T%20&%20C.PDF
+Photo Attribution: CC BY 2.0